I. Language Competence

 II.
 Major Literature Exam

-Students will take an oral examination on their designated major literature by late September of Semester V.
+Students will take an oral examination on their designated major literature (which should correlate to the National Literature Department in which they expect someday to work) by late September of Semester V.

 A. Timing and Committee

 Students must declare the major literature on which they will be examined by September 30 of the second year (i.e., Semester III).
-During the spring semester of their second year, students will take at least two regular courses and may elect one section of COLT 2980, devoted to preparation for the major literature examination, as the required third course.
-During the second year, the Director of Graduate Study will form an exam committee in consultation with students.
-Committees will be made up of members of the Comparative Literature faculty; a professor who is not a member of the Department may serve on examination committees at the discretion of the Director of Graduate Study in those cases where a specialty not covered by departmental faculty is presented.
-All students presenting a given literature at the same time will be examined by one committee.
-The final reading list, described in the next paragraph, is to be submitted to the Director of Graduate Study by March 1 of the second year.
+During the spring semester of their second year, students will take at least two regular courses and may elect one section of COLT 2980 (Reading and Research), an independent study devoted to preparation for the major literature examination, as the required third course.
+During the second year, the Director of Graduate Studies will form an exam committee.
+Committees will be made up of members of the Comparative Literature faculty; a professor who is not a member of the Department may serve on examination committees at the discretion of the Director of Graduate Studies in those cases where a specialty not covered by departmental faculty is presented.
+A committee assembled of the same faculty will examine all students examined in a given literature during the same semester.
+The final reading list, described in the next paragraph, is to be submitted to the Director of Graduate Studies by March 1 of the second year.

 B. Scope of the Examination

-The examination will be based on a list of 30 items covering the chronological range of the literature in question.
-An item generally consists of several works by the author in question, roughly three novels or prose works, eight to ten plays, or two dozen or so poems.
-The texts for each item are to be chosen in consultation with the examination committee.
+The examination will be based on a list of 25 entries covering the chronological range of the literature chosen, and 10 entries selected by the student in consultation with the committee to develop an area of interest within that literature, within another literature or to develop a theoretical or comparative field.
+An entry generally consists of several works, roughly three novels or prose works, eight to ten plays, or two dozen or so poems.
+The works for each entry are to be chosen in consultation with the examination committee.

-Major literature reading lists for Classical Greek, Latin, English and U.S. literature, French, German, Portuguese, and Spanish are available in the Comparative Literature office as well as on this website.
-Students presenting lists in other languages and literatures will consult with the Director of Graduate Study and appropriate faculty in formulating reading lists.
+Major literature reading lists for Classical Greek, Latin, English, English with American, French, German, Portuguese, Brazilian, Italian, and Spanish are available in the Comparative Literature office as well as on the department website.
+Students presenting lists in other languages and literatures will consult with the Director of Graduate Studies and appropriate faculty in formulating reading lists.

 C. The Oral Examination

-The examination will be administered in English by the three members of the student's committee.
+The three members of the examining committee will administer the examination in English.
 It will last no more than two hours.
 Questions will draw on the reading list, and will be of an appropriate theoretical, historical, or textual nature.
 Passing will be decided by majority vote taken directly after the examination.
 If a student fails the examination, one further attempt will be permitted, ordinarily during the following semester.
 Normally students will either pass or fail the examination as a whole, but in the event that the committee determines a student has failed a portion of the examination, the committee may require that the student repeat that portion of the exam at a later date.
 Ordinarily the re-examination will take place the following semester.

 III.
 Comparative Project